Plant Pathology

 PLANT PATHOLOGY

-Identifying bacterial virulence factors targeting plant vesicle trafficking underlying defense responses
+Identifying bacterial virulence factors targeting plant vesicle trafficking pathways underlying defense responses

 Dr. Richard Wilson